What is Witchdoctor?

 Andrew W. Baker

-I grew up surrounded by music.
-My father was a musician, playing several stringed instruments in a pub band.
-I vividly remember poring over his records, taking in the smell and the wonderful covers and old band photos; all of which gave the vinyl format a sense of mystery and tactile charm I still feel today and I have spent years collecting music and attending gigs.
+Andrew grew up surrounded by music.
+His father was a musician, playing several stringed instruments in a pub band.
+He vividly remember poring over his records, taking in the smell and the wonderful covers and old band photos; all of which gave the vinyl format a sense of mystery and tactile charm he still feels today, and he’s spent years collecting music and attending gigs.

-On being introduced to my first hi-fi system some years ago, a light went on brightly inside my head and I thought: “Yes!
+On being introduced to his first hi-fi system some years ago, a light went on brightly inside his head and he thought: “Yes!
 For years I have had this strange urge to throw lots of money I don’t really have at something – and I now know what that something is!”
 And the obsession began.

-I live in a small town near Auckland in a house which I share with my wife and two children.
-I must fight, daily, with my children to get time in front of my stereo as the “listening” room is actually the “family” (read: TV) room, and because they are small and cute they invariably win.
-My wife can sniff out a new addition to my rack long before I’ve even considered buying it.
-I am still surrounded by music; my wife plays and teaches piano and plays organ at funerals and our kids are budding musicians.
-I’ve mostly given up being a terrible guitar player to concentrate on listening to proper musicians through proper hi-fi systems.
+He lives in a small town near Auckland in a house which he shares with his wife and two children.
+He fights daily with his children to get time in front of his stereo as the “listening” room is actually the “family” (read: TV) room, and because they are small and cute they invariably win.
+His wife can sniff out a new addition to his rack long before he’s even considered buying it.
+He’s still surrounded by music: his wife plays and teaches piano and plays organ at funerals and his kids are budding musicians.
+He’s mostly given up being a terrible guitar player to concentrate on listening to proper musicians through proper hi-fi systems.

 Shiny gadgets have long held a serious fascination for Pat, who ended up commenting on tech completely by accident.
 Stumbling into a gig as the tech guy on breakfast TV, he eventually fell into a brief stint as a technology correspondent at One News, and as a commentator on Newstalk ZB.